cmpadden/mus2984_final/README.md

 Setup
 -------
  1. Run the IRC bot using: python2 ircBot.py
+ 2. Modify the sound file paths for SuperCollider
- 2. Start the SuperCollider server using: s.boot;
+ 3. Start the SuperCollider server using: s.boot;
- 3. Start the SynthDefs
+ 4. Start the SynthDefs
- 4. Send commands!
+ 5. Send commands!

 Available Commands
 --------------------